 Tasty Fruits and Veggies

-Many dogs love the taste of sweet fruits, and some even love the taste of really bitter vegetables (many dogs love Brussel sprouts, spinach and broccoli, for example).
+Many dogs love the taste of sweet fruits, and some even love the taste of really bitter vegetables (many dogs love Brussels sprouts, spinach and broccoli, for example).

-Foods that include these ingredients and flavors often appeal to picky dogs more than foods lacking them.
+Foods that include these ingredients and flavors often appeal to fussy eaters more than foods lacking them.
 These types of ingredients also contribute a number of vitamins, minerals and antioxidants, which have obvious health benefits.
+For that matter, many dog-safe fruits and vegetables are full of fiber which helps promote proper digestion and maintain healthy beneficial bacteria levels in your pup’s gut.

 Real, Rather Than Artificial, Flavors